 Step 2: Understand the Monologue

-Jacques Monologue (Full Text)
+Jaques Monologue (Full Text)

-Jacques: All the world’s a stage,
+Jaques: All the world’s a stage,

 And all the men and women merely players.